working-group-two/docs.wgtwo.com/docs/oauth2-create-client-how-to.md

 2. Create an organization
 3. Create a product
 4. Go to the clients tab, and click `CREATE NEW CLIENT`

+If you are creating a product for subscribers, you will need to fill in your redirect URIs as you will be using OAuth 2.0's Authorization Code Flow.

+For operator products this info is not required as you will be using the Client Credentials Flow.

 <g-image src="@/assets/images/auth-create-client.png" alt="Set scopes" />